-If you’ve been working in the marketing and advertising field, you may find a Master of Business Administration (MBA) degree can enable you to reach for high-level positions, such as those involving managerial roles.
+If you've been looking to advance your marketing and advertising career path, you may find a Master of Business Administration (MBA) degree can be helpful to reach for high-level positions, such as those involving managerial roles.

 If you want to pursue long-term success in the marketing field, it’s a smart idea to earn an MBA in marketing.
-This program will cover much of what a non-specialized MBA program does, but it also includes a focus on advanced marketing skills and knowledge.
-You’ll also acquire effective leadership skills that may empower you to pursue any of the following positions.
+This program will cover much of what a non-specialized MBA program does, but with additional focus on advanced marketing skills and concepts.
+You’ll also acquire effective leadership skills that may empower you to pursue any of the following types of marketing jobs.

-It’s a great time to pursue a position as a marketing manager.
 The job of a marketing manager requires a multidisciplinary skill set that you can acquire with a marketing MBA program.
-For instance, you will need sharp business acumen combined with solid communication skills and strategic thinking.
+For instance, you will need sharp business awareness combined with solid communication skills and strategic thinking.
 Although the specific duties can vary from one organization to another, marketing managers are generally responsible for the following:

 - Managing a team of marketing and advertising specialists